GNOME/file-roller/README.md

 * Donate: https://www.gnome.org/friends/
 * Translate: https://wiki.gnome.org/TranslationProject

-## Licensing

-This program is released under the terms of the GNU General Public License (GNU GPL) version 2 or greater.
-You can find a copy of the license in the file COPYING.

 ## Dependencies

 In order to build this program from the source code you need a working